HL7/davinci-deqm/source/pages/vte1.md

 VTE-1 has been met when a patient:

 1. has an inpatient encounter such as for a joint replacement procedure
-2. is not pregnant or currently diagnosed with a Venous Thromboembolism
+2. is not pregnant or currently diagnosed with a venous thromboembolism
-3. has a device to prevent VTE on the calendar day of admission or the day after.
+3. has a device to prevent venous thromboembolism prophylaxis on the calendar day of admission or the day after.

 The devices that qualify for the measure are listed in the value sets of codes in the measure documentation.
 The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has had one of these Devices applied to meet the measure.